British Druid Rune and Ogham Stone Translations

 New Ogham Letter Assignments Based On Druid Akkadian Runes

-Palms facing in would represent numbers as preserved in the hand signals from the New York trading pits.
-The New York signals derive from the Dutch settlers who likely derived their system from the ogham hand signals.
+Palms facing in represent numbers as preserved in the hand signals from the New York trading pits.

 Celtic Stones Not Listed in Macalister Or Without Text